Signal-Fire/connect/README.md

 * Automatically __reconnect__ on close or error
 * Dispatches `description` events on incoming session descriptions
 * Dispatches `icecandidate` events on incoming ICE candidates
-* Send dession descriptions and ICE candidates to a remote peer
+* Send session descriptions and ICE candidates to a remote peer

 ## Example